Shreiner Farm

-Shreiner Farm is a historic farm and national historic district located at Manheim Township, Lancaster County, Pennsylvania.
-The district includes seven contributing buildings.
+The Shreiner Farm is an historic, American farm and national historic district that is located in Manheim Township, Lancaster County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1994.

+History and architectural features

+This district includes seven contributing buildings.
 They are a stone Pennsylvania style farmhouse, a stone Pennsylvania bank barn (1828), a frame tobacco barn (c.
 1900), a frame and stone summer kitchen (c.
 1830), and three frame sheds.
-The farmhouse was built about 1830, and is a 2 1/2-story, four bay by two bay, rectangular fieldstone dwelling.
+The farmhouse was built circa 1830, and is a two-and-one-half-story, four-bay by two-bay, rectangular, fieldstone dwelling.

 It was listed on the National Register of Historic Places in 1994.